It’s important to only pay off what you can afford – you could end up in more debt if you overstretch yourself.

 Paying off your debts in a certain order may help you save money, clear debt faster or keep yourself motivated.
 But first, it’s important to make sure you can cover:

 These are debts where you can get in serious trouble if you don’t pay – such as losing your home, having your electricity cut off or going to prison.
 This type of debt may include court fines, council tax, child maintenance, utility bills, mortgage and rent.
 It may also include debt that’s become urgent (e.g. because you missed lots of payments).
 You can avoid serious problems by paying this type of debt off first.

 When you borrow money from a company, you normally agree to pay a minimum amount every month.
 Skipping this payment can lead to fines or the company closing your account and taking legal action.
 So it’s important to meet these payments before clearing other debt.

-Once you’ve taken care of priority debts and minimum payments, you can look at ways to prioritise the rest of your debts.
+Once you’ve taken care of priority debts and minimum payments, you can look at ways to prioritize the rest of your debts.

 Here are two common methods:

 Paying off expensive debt first can save you money, meaning you may be able to pay off your debt faster or more easily.
 You can identify your most expensive debt by looking at the interest rate and fees you’re paying.
 For example, let’s say you owe £500 on a credit card with a 20% interest rate and £1,000 on a loan with a 5% interest rate.
 Using the avalanche method you would pay off the credit card first.

 Some people pay off their debts from the smallest to largest – no matter what these charge in interest and fees.
 This method isn’t cost efficient, but it can suit people who need quick wins to motivate them.
 The idea is that you’ll pay off smaller debts quickly, which will give you the stamina to tackle bigger ones.